raspberrypilearning/beating-heart/en/step_1.md

 [[[pin-socket-jumper-wires]]]

-You can purchase all the required hardware for this project and the other projects in this path from the [Pimoroni web store.](https://shop.pimoroni.com/products/pico-intro-kit?variant=39893512945747){:target='_blank'}
+You can purchase all the required hardware for this project and the other projects in this path from the [Pimoroni web store.](https://shop.pimoroni.com/products/pico-intro-kit?variant=39893512945747){:target='_blank'} and the [The Kitronik web store.](https://kitronik.co.uk/products/5343-raspberry-pi-foundation-pico-pathway-pack){:target='_blank'}

-If you already have a Raspberry Pi Pico, you can purchase the electronic components you need for this project and the other projects in the path from [The Kitronik web store.](https://kitronik.co.uk/products/5343-raspberry-pi-foundation-pico-pathway-pack){:target='_blank'}

 **Software**